-Michelle A. Reed is partner at Akin Gump in Dallas where she represents public companies and their officers and directors in privacy litigation.
+Michelle A. Reed is partner at Akin Gump in Dallas where she is co-leader of the firm's cybersecurity, privacy and data protection practice and represents public companies and their officers and directors in privacy litigation.

 David S. Turetsky is partner at Akin Gump in Washington.
 He is the co-leader of the firm's cybersecurity, privacy and data protection practice.